 Use the HTTP authentication module to specify how authentication on the HTTP server works to access the services, for example, to display the log file or status display.

 The following module types may be selected:

 • BasicHttpAuthentication

-Use this authentication type to specify a user account and the corresponding password for accessing the HTTP server.
+Use this authentication type to specify a user account for accessing the HTTP server.
+Module parameters are: